nerdfiles/douadevops/topics.md

-Backing a currency with a commodity requires that a community planner be assured that while transaction identity rules are faithfully respected and secured, people identity requirements are not sacrificed to underpin peer-to-peer digital exchange with a financial intermediary.
+Backing a currency with a commodity requires that a community planner be assured that while transaction identity rules are faithfully respected and secured, people identity requirements are not sacrificed in order to underpin a peer-to-peer digital exchange without financial intermediaries.
 </p>

-<p>NextMarket's goal is to enable Distributed Agriculture through a
+<p>The goal is to enable Distributed Agriculture through a
 commodity-backed cryptocurrency, and to facilitate Resource Incentivization and reduction of Consumption Inequality through Asset Tracking, Ecology Management, and Regulatory Compliance